fire1/WaterSystem/readme.md

 ## [UI Demo](https://wokwi.com/projects/392574312711891969)

 This is a simple demo of the UI. \
-I order to bypass overheating warning enter `heat 20` in the Serial Monitor.
+I order to bypass overheating warning enter `heat 20` in the Serial Monitor.\
-For simulating some water level in the tank/s use `well` or `main` command with value from `20` to `95`.
+For simulating some water level in the tank/s use `well` or `main` command with value from `20` to `95`.\
+All commands can be checked in Cmd.h

 ## Potential Components